IWILZ/FS2020-LCD-Panel/README.md

 A couple of improvements could be the following.

 ### Introducing DME
-At the moment the yellow button you can see above the CDI LED bars and the rightmost green LED are connected to my Arduino board but not used yet.
-In the future they could be useful when a VOR station gives also the DME (Distance Measuring Equipment) information indicating the number of miles away from the station.
+At the moment the yellow button you can see above the CDI LED bars is connected to my Arduino board but not used yet and the rightmost green LED indicates when a VOR is also a **localizer: the lateral component of the instrument landing system (ILS)**.

+Even if this can be nice, probably they together could have a different use.
+For example they could be useful when a VOR station gives also the DME (Distance Measuring Equipment) information indicating the number of miles away from the station.

-So when the current NAV radio provides also the DME, the LED could be switched-on and then pressing the yellow button the program could display on the "radio LCD" **the VOR frequency, its radial and the distance from the station**.
+In this case when the current NAV radio provides also the DME, the LED could be switched-on and then pressing the yellow button the program could display on the "radio LCD" **the VOR frequency, its radial and the distance from the station**.

 As mentioned above, the **binary mask NAV_CODES** is useful to know everything about VOR stations and these are the meanings of each bit of it:
 ```